waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool Development Lessons

 - **Immediate Maintenance Mandate:** I must prioritize fixing faulty tools and correcting data management issues (notepad, markers) *before* any in-game action.
 Deferring these tasks is a critical methodological failure.
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.
-- **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
-This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.